ChristianKengne/3D-Models-and-Animations/README.md

 ---

-Extract the files, you will see a readme.md, a .blend file (3D files), videos files (for animations), and several images.
+Extract the files, you will see a readme.md, a .blend file (3D file), videos files (for animations), and several images.